 On 16th May 2019 the third edition of the Practical manual on border controls along the Danube and its navigable tributaries was published.
 It contains information about control procedures at the EU/Schengen borders in the Danube region, competent authorities, contact data and opening hours, etc.

-As from 1st February 2020 the DAVID forms are applicable during border control checks in the following countries:
+The DAVID forms are already applicable during border control checks along the Danube in the following countries: